About the Project

 Overview

-The project has a unique focus on personal messaging, or what are sometimes called private social media or encrypted messaging apps.
+The project had a unique focus on personal messaging, or what are sometimes called private social media or encrypted messaging apps.
 These services, particularly WhatsApp and Facebook Messenger, are hugely popular in the UK, but their role in the spread of misinformation is not well understood.
 In part, this is because, due to their nature, these services are difficult to research.
 Unlike public social media, they do not have public online archives and they feature end-to-end encryption.

 Crucially, however, communication on personal messaging is never entirely defined by its privacy.
 Rather, we think these services are best understood as hybrid public-interpersonal communication environments.
-They weave constant, often emotionally intimate, connection into the fabric of everyday life and are used mainly to maintain relationships with strong ties, such as family, friends, parents, co-workers, and local communities.
+They weave constant, often emotionally intimate connection into the fabric of everyday life and are used mainly to maintain relationships with strong ties, such as family, friends, parents, co-workers, and local communities.
 Yet often the information shared on these services comes from media and information sources in the public worlds of news, politics, science, and entertainment, before it then cascades across private groups, often losing markers of provenance along the way.
 Personal messaging involves private, interpersonal, and semi-public communication in a variety of subtle, complex, and constantly shifting ways.
 Understanding how this shapes the spread and the correction of misinformation requires sensitivity to unique affordances and patterns of use.
-This is our project.
+This was our project.

 * * *

-The fieldwork has three strands:
+The fieldwork had three strands:

-—Two-wave nationally representative panel surveys, and a survey experiment, designed based on findings from the first two strands of fieldwork.
+—A two-wave, nationally representative panel survey (W1 N=2,000, W2 N=1,200), and a nationally representative survey experiment (N=2,580), designed based on findings from the first two strands of fieldwork.

 Key Project Objectives